robenkleene/development-references/unity/tutorials/unity-vr-game.md

 ### Ground Layer

 In order for `CheckIfGrounded()` needs to know the `groundLayer`.
-We could select `VR Rig`, and set `Continuous Movement > Ground Layer: Everything`, but it's better to make a new ground layer.
+We could select `VR Rig`, and in the inspector set `Continuous Movement > Ground Layer: Everything`, but it's better to make a new ground layer.

+1. In the upper right toolbar, choose `Layer > Add Layer`.
+Name a free layer `Ground`.
+2. In the hierarchy, select each object that should be ground, and in the inspector set `Layer: Ground`.
+3. Select `VR Rig` and in the inspector set `Continuous Movement > Ground Layer: Everything`